 The key parameters identify are the optimal number of neighbors k and the order of polynomial p.
 These are obtained via minimization of a Generalized Cross Validation (GCV) function described below.
-If h(X) is too small, insufficient data fall within the smoothing window, the estimated quantile value will have a very high variance.
-On the other hand, if h(X) is too large, the quantile estimate may have a large bias.
-Therefore, the bandwidth must be chosen to compromise this bias-variance trade-off.
+If h(X) is too small, insufficient data fall within the smoothing window, the local polynomial fits the data very noisy.
+The resulting regression will have large variance.
+On the other hand, if h(X) is too large, the local polynomial may not fit the data well within the smoothing window, and important features of the mean function $\mu(X)$ may be distorted i.e., the model will have a large bias.
+Therefore, the bandwidth must be chosen to compromise this biasvariance trade-off.
 Similar to the bandwidth, the degree of the local polynomial p, affects the bias-variance trade-off.
+A higher polynomial degree may provide a better approximation to the target function $\mu(X)$ than a low polynomial degree.
+Thus, fitting a high degree polynomial will usually lead to an estimate $\mu(X)$ with less bias.
+But high order polynomial has large numbers of coefficients to estimate, and the result is higher variability of the estimate.

-It often suffices to choose a low order polynomial and concentrate on choosing the bandwidth to obtain a satisfactory fit (Loader, 1999).
+It often suffices to choose a low order polynomial and concentrate on choosing the bandwidth to obtain a satisfactory fit.
 Typically, in parametric regression, mean squared error is used to assess the performance of the fit.
 However, this is a poor indicator of future performance of the model (i.e. predictive error).
-Craven and Wahba (1979) developed a measure called the GCV, similar to Akaike Information Criteria (AIC) and Bayesian Information Criteria (BIC), that approximates predictive risk.
+Craven and Wahba (1979) developed a measure called the GCV (similar to the AIC or BIC) that approximates predictive risk.